nabbi/a10-backup-scripts/README.md

 > git init ~/a10-configs

 Optionally create .gitignore to not track tar exports.
-If you do want to commit these into the repo then the run.sh needs to be adjusted
+If you do want to commit these into the repo then the run.sh needs to be adjusted too
-> echp "*.tar.gz" >> ~/a10-configs/.gitignore
+> echo "*.tar.gz" >> ~/a10-configs/.gitignore

 # config